Understanding the Energy Audit: Why it’s worth doing?

 What happens during an Energy Audit?

-An energy audit consists of three elements that include evaluation, testing, and recommendations for effectiveness.
+An energy audit consists of three parts: testing, evaluation, and recommendations for efficiency.

 The Evaluation

-The energy auditing company LA Solar Group registered with the government will come to your home or business to perform an audit of your energy usage.
-This will determine how much energy you use and any areas of concern.
+A certified energy auditer from [xfield_company] registered with the government will come to your business or home to perform an energy audit.
+This will determine how much energy you are using and any areas of concern.

-During their walk-through they will analyze specific aspects that affect your company’s efficiency in energy.
+During the walk-through, they will examine specific elements that affect your company’s efficiency in energy.

-LA Solar Group auditors will inspect your heating systems, which are also known by the name HVAC, as well as your insulation levels.
-Walls that are underground as well as attic walls are also included.
-They will also determine the number of doors and windows in your building.
+[xfield_company] auditors will check your heating systems also known as HVAC systems, and your insulation levels.
+Walls that are underground and attic walls are included.
+They will also calculate the number of doors and windows in your house.

-The air tightness or blower door test is the third element of an energy audit.
-The energy auditor of LA Solar Group will check for air leakage in houses or buildings in this phase of an audit.
-The airtightness test is the air sealing process.
-LA Solar Group auditor will secure the front door of the building and install a massive fan inside.
+A blower door inspection is the 2nd component to an energy audit.
+Energy auditor from [xfield_company] will check for air leakage inside homes or structures during this portion of the audit.
+An airtightness test includes the air sealing process. [xfield_company] auditor will seal the building’s front door and place a large fan inside.

-The fan will draw indoor air out of the building.
+The fan draws the indoor air outside of the building.
 This causes outside air to flow through the cracks and holes.
-These air leaks can often be felt using your hands However, LA Solar Group auditors will employ incense and feathers to pinpoint the exact location.
+Air leaks are often able to be felt with your hands, but [xfield_company] auditors will employ incense and feathers to identify the exact location.

-LA Solar Group energy auditor will conduct a thermographic analysis of your home or business to assess its energy consumption.
-They also employ a variety of energy usage equipment to measure energy usage, such as Infrared cameras and surface thermometers.
+[xfield_company] energy auditor will perform a thermographic scan of your home or business to evaluate its energy use.
+They will also make use of various energy-related tools to gauge energy usage, such as surface thermometers and infrared cameras.

 Recommendations for improving energy efficiency

-When your residential or commercial structure has been examined and tested, LA Solar Group energy auditor will give you the complete listing of improvements to energy efficiency you can take.
-A majority of these recommendations will help you reduce your utility bills if implemented.
+After your commercial or residential construction has been assessed and checked, [xfield_company] energy auditor will give you an extensive listing of improvements to energy efficiency that you can make.
+Most of these recommendations can assist you in reducing your energy bill if you implement them.

 Why is an Energy Audit Important?

-An annual energy audit can aid you in reducing the carbon footprint of your business, conserve energy, and remain efficient.
-Here are a few reasons why an energy audit is essential:
+An annual energy audit will help you reduce your carbon footprint, conserve energy and be efficient.
+Here are some reasons why an energy audit is important:

-- An energy audit will help you discover energy-saving possibilities.
+- An energy audit will help you identify energy-saving opportunities.

-- This will allow you to better understand and plan your energy use.
+- This will help you better understand and plan your energy consumption.

-- An energy audit will help you identify safety issues with wiring electrical, ventilation and other systems.
-This will make your home or office more safe.
+- An energy audit will help you determine safety issues in wiring or ventilation systems, as well as electrical systems.
+This will ensure that your business or home is more secure.

-- It will add value of the home.
+- It can increase the value of a home.

-- An energy audit can help you in determining the best way to reduce carbon monoxide levels in your workplace and home.
+- An energy audit can assist you in determining how to reduce carbon monoxide levels in your workplace and home.

 Are there different types of Energy Audits?

-There are two kinds of energy audits: a preliminary and a more detailed one.
-Your requirements will determine which kind of audit you select.
+There are two kinds of energy audits available one that is a preliminary and the other a more detailed one.
+Your requirements will determine which type of audit you choose.

-Preliminary energy audit: This audit is a data gathering exercise that provides an initial assessment.
-This type of audit is often done by the auditor through a walk-through investigation.
-LA Solar Group energy auditor who is certified will use readily available data and limited diagnostic tools to conduct a preliminary audit.
+The preliminary energy audit Audit is a data collection procedure that offers a preliminary analysis.
+This kind of audit is often done by the auditor through the process of a walk-through. [xfield_company] energy auditor who is a professional will use readily available data and the limited diagnostic tools available to conduct a preliminary audit.

-Energy audits in detail: A professional auditor from LA Solar Group will conduct this type of audit.
-They will monitor, analyze and validate energy use to determine areas that are in need of improvement and suggest ways to improve efficiency.
+Details energy audits: A qualified auditor from [xfield_company] will conduct this type of audit.
+They analyze, monitor, and verify energy usage to identify problem areas and to suggest methods to increase energy efficiency.
 The report’s technical content will contain their recommendations and findings.
-A professional energy auditor from LA Solar Group can also use sophisticated instrumentation like an scanner flue gas analyzer, a flue gas analyzer and a flow meter to conduct an in-depth review of your energy usage.
+An experienced auditor of energy of [xfield_company] can also utilize sophisticated instruments like an scanner flue gas analyzer, a flue gas analyzer and a flow meter, to conduct a detailed review of your energy usage.

 How do I conduct an Energy Audit of my own home?

-You can do yourself a DIY energy audit of your home if you don’t have the budget to engage a professional auditor from LA Solar Group.
+You can do a DIY energy audit of your home, if you don’t have enough money to engage an expert auditor from [xfield_company].

-Keep a record of the areas you’ve examined, and keep track of any problems.
-This will help you prioritize the energy efficiency upgrades that you must consider.
+You can make a list of the areas you’ve examined, and keep track of any problems.
+This will allow you to prioritize the energy efficiency upgrades that you should consider.

-Do-it-yourself energy audits aren’t as reliable and trustworthy like professional audits.
-If you’re not sure about how to identify or fix a problem, it is better to consult professionals.
+Do-it-yourself energy audits aren’t as reliable and credible like professional audits.
+If you’re not sure of about how to identify or fix a problem, it is best to hire a professional.

-Step 1: Find the air leaks.
-First, identify any poor-ventilated areas.
-Air leaks are frequent in gates, window frames as well as electrical outlet.
-If you find an air leak, you can seal it with weather-stripping or caulk.
+Step 1: Locate the air leaks.
+First, find any poorly ventilated areas.
+Air leaks are frequent in gates, window frames, as well as electrical outlet.
+If you notice the leak, close it with weather-stripping or caulk.

 Step Three: Check your insulation levels.
-This is an easy step.
-This step is very simple.
-You will need to inspect the insulation levels within your attic and around your cooling and heating system.
-In winter, energy usage is greater when there’s not enough insulation.
+This step is easy.
+It’s a straightforward process.
+You will need to inspect the insulation levels in your attic, and around the cooling and heating systems.
+In winter, energy consumption is greater when there’s not enough insulation.

 Step Four: Evaluate your lighting.
-Although it might not seem as a lot but your lighting could have a huge impact on your energy bill.
-There is a way to convert to LEDs or energy efficient bulb incandescents (CFLs) and save money.
+While it might not appear to be much, your lighting can have a huge impact on your energy bill.
+You can change to LEDs or energy-saving bulb incandescents (CFLs) and save money.

-Step 5: Examine your electronics and appliances.
-Energy-efficient appliances are among the best ways you can conserve energy in your home.
-It’s essential to take into account the type of electronics and appliances that you own in conducting an energy audit.
+Step 5: Check your appliances and electronic devices.
+Energy-efficient appliances are one of the most effective ways to conserve energy in your home.
+It’s essential to take into account the type of electronics and appliances you have in conducting your energy assessment.
 Are they Energy Star certified?
-Are they older in design and more energy-efficient?
+Are they old or less effective?

 Are Energy Audits Free?

-Certain utility plans and energy service providers offer homeowners a no-cost energy audit.
-These audits, which are free, generally do not offer specific info and can only provide general estimations of the energy use in your home.
+Some utility programs and energy service providers give homeowners a free energy audit.
+These low-cost energy audits generally do not offer specific information and will only give general estimates of the energy use in your home.
 Energy audits that are free do not provide tailored energy-saving solutions.

 What Should an Energy Audit Cost?

-An average home energy audit will cost just over $400.
-Depending on the area of your commercial or residential building, costs can vary dramatically.
+An average home energy audit is just over $400.
+Based on the location of your residential or commercial structure, the cost can differ greatly.

-You may qualify for energy rebates if you decide to have an audit done.
+You may be eligible to receive energy rebates if decide to have an audit done.

 How long does it take to conduct Energy Audits?

-It depends on how large your house is, as well as the number of appliances and electronic devices are in your home.
-The kind of audit you choose as well as the number of doors and windows are in use will affect the length of length of time required to finish your energy assessment.
-A typical home energy audit takes three to four hours.
+It depends on how large your house is as well as the amount of appliances and electronics are in your home.
+The type of audit chosen and the number of windows and doors are available can also impact the amount of length of time required to finish an energy audit.
+An energy audit for homes typically will take between 3 and 4 hours.

-LA Solar Group has their energy audits performed by licensed professionals.
-This differs from home audits.
-An audit for companies is similar to a home energy audit in that it uses the same process and checks the same areas.
+[xfield_company] has their energy audits conducted by licensed professionals, which differs from home audits.
+An audit for companies is similar to an energy audit for homes in that it follows the same process and checks the same types of.

 What is an Energy Audit Checklist?

-An energy audit checklist is used to assist LA Solar Group energy auditors and homeowners who would like perform their own house audit.
-The checklist is a document that includes all the aspects of the business or home which need to be checked.
+An energy audit checklist is used for [xfield_company] energy auditors and homeowners who would like to conduct their own home audit.
+The checklist is a report which lists every aspect of the business or home that should be inspected.

-It is likely that you will find these sections on your checklist of energy audits:
+It is likely that you will find these areas on your energy audit checklist:

 - Lighting